AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/bestiary/undead/demilich.md

 > [!quote] A quote from Epitaph of a demilich
 >
-> I, Achererak the Eternal, beckon you to your doom.
+> I, Acererak the Eternal, beckon you to your doom.
 Come, foolish ones, plunger my treasures, if you dare!
 Others have tried.
 All have failed!
 From your skin, tapestries shall be woven, and your bones will carpet my tomb.
 Only I am beyond Death's reach.
 Only I know the secret to true immortality!

 ```statblock